Can a Parent Who Violates a Court Order to Baptize a Child Be Sentenced to Jail?

 Interestingly, both the mother and father had agreed on baptizing the child as well as raising the child as a Catholic, court documents revealed.
 However, the parents ultimately delayed the baptism due to disagreements over other matters pertaining to spirituality.

 The legal consequences of the mother’s actions began in earnest once the father saw pictures of the child’s baptism surface on social media.
 It was then that the father, Paul Schaaf, notified the court of what took place.
-The notified judge had awarded full custody and final decision-making authority to Mr. Schaaf just one day prior to the child’s baptism.
+The notified judge had awarded the parties joint custody but awarded final decision-making authority to Mr. Schaaf just one day prior to the child’s baptism.

 Since the mother neither notified the father of the baptism nor offered the father any chance to be involved in the ceremony itself, North Carolina District Court Judge Sean Smith ruled that the mother acted in “bad faith disregard.”
 As such, the judge issued a contempt order due to the mother’s intentional and willful violation of a court order.